Peter O'Mara: Biography

-His teaching activities include, among many workshops throughout Europe, Sth Africa, Sth Korea, Australia and New Zealand, a professorship for Jazz guitar at the Anton Bruckner Private University for Music, Drama, and Dance Austria, as well as the University of Music and Performing Arts Munich.
+His teaching activities include, among many workshops throughout Europe, Australia and New Zealand, tenured professorships for Jazz guitar at the Anton Bruckner Private University for Music, Drama, and Dance Austria, as well as the University of Music and Performing Arts Munich.
 He has published many instructional videos and is also author of four highly acclaimed books published by internationally renowned Jazz publishers Advance Music/Schott.

 In 2012 Peter issued a jazz album, My Time on his label Marangani Records.
-Here's what critic Brent Black had to say about it:

-A few days ago guitarist Peter O'Mara contacted my office to inquire about the possibility of reviewing his stellar new release My Time and in doing so offers up one of the very finest releases for 2012.
-This Australian six string wonder has been living in Munich since 1982.
-Having numerous friends living in Munich and Cologne Germany, I am well aware of the vibrant jazz scene which may rank a close second to New York when considering the depth and virtuoso skill the area artists are able to bring to the studio or concert hall.
-The artistic community in Germany is however slightly more artist friendly but that is a topic for another time.